aws-samples/aws-serverless-workshop-innovator-island/3-photos/1-chromakey/README.md

 ![Module 3 - S3](../../images/3-photos-chroma12.png)

-6. Select the `theme-park-backend-processingbucket`.
+7. Select the `theme-park-backend-processingbucket`.

 ![Module 3 - S3](../../images/3-photos-chroma14.png)

-7. Check the `green-screen-test.png` object, then select **Download**.
+8. Check the `green-screen-test.png` object, then select the *Actions* dropdown and choose **Download**.

-8. Save the file locally and open in an image viewer.
+9. Save the file locally and open in an image viewer.

-9. You will see the original green screen image has been modified showing the person with the green background now removed.
+10. You will see the original green screen image has been modified showing the person with the green background now removed.
 The Lambda function has been invoked when the photo was uploaded to the S3 bucket.
 The function ran a chromakey process using a library imported using a Lambda Layer which removed the green screen and then wrote the resulting image to another S3 bucket.

 ## Next steps